monicagiraldochica/bash_tutorial/docs/img_files.md

 ### Utilities

 ImageMagick has a list of utilities that can be used for different purposes.
-The following table presents a summary of those utilities.
+The following table presents a summary of those.
 Then, I will show some examples for each of these utilities.
 These examples will help you better understand how to use them.

 When specifying a color in any ImageMagick command, you can use the name of any [recognized color](#imagemagick-color-list), the RGB value, or the Hex value.